Skip to main contentSkip to navigation

 Per-Member Imaging

-• Logical or firmware-level issues: $250 to $900 per drive.
+• Logical or firmware-level issues: From $250 to $600–$900 per conventional HDD member.
 Covers filesystem corruption, firmware module damage requiring PC-3000 terminal access, and SMART threshold failures that prevent normal reads.

 Array Reconstruction

-• PC-3000 RAID Edition performs parameter detection and virtual assembly from cloned member images.
+• Virtual RAID reconstruction software performs parameter detection and assembly from cloned member images.
 R-Studio and UFS Explorer handle filesystem-level extraction after reconstruction.

-No Data = No Charge: If we recover nothing from your RAID 5 array, you owe $0.
+No Data = No Charge: If we recover nothing from your RAID 5 array, you owe nothing.
 Free evaluation, no obligation.

 How XOR Parity and De-Striping Work in RAID 5 Recovery